Ghasak/nvim-old/README.md

 - [x] Optimize the performance of the launched packages with events, `cmd`, `impatient` plugin and `lazy-loading`.
 - [x] Adding `org mode`, `to-do` list and some other interesting plugins.
-- [x] Automate `lua` coding with optimized `nvim` scripts for on-first installation and on-first launching, (such as changing the packer-compiled directory with packer.init(), up to now, the `nvim` will not automated to recompiled on attach, need manually to compile).
+- [x] Automate `lua` coding with optimized `nvim` scripts for on-first installation and on-first launching, (such as changing the packer-compiled directory with packer.`init()`, up to now, the `nvim` will not be automated to recompiled on attach, need manually to compile).

 - [x] Adding `auto commenting` Lines.